sengeezer/fika-frontend-exercise/FikaSearch/README.md

 ## Next steps ##

 * Determine why ListView component is not working as expected
+  * Use state / hooks for data fetching
 * Complete task list
 * Verify functionality on physical device(s)